pedroparadella/frontendjr/README.md

 ## Step 1.
 What you will need

 install on your machine

-npm (The most up-to-date version) node (The most up-to-date version)
+npm (The most up-to-date version)

-You can find it on the website https://nodejs.org/es/
+node (The most up-to-date version you can find it on the website https://nodejs.org/es/)

 ## Step 2. clone the repository